We'll Go Dreaming

 "We'll Go Dreaming" is a song by English singer-songwriter Judie Tzuke, released in 1989 as the lead single from her seventh studio album Turning Stones.
-The song was written by Tzuke, Mike Paxman and Paul Muggleton, and produced by Paxman and Muggleton.
+The song was written by Tzuke, Mike Paxman and Paul Muggleton, and was produced by Paxman and Muggleton.
 It peaked at number 96 in the UK Singles Chart and remained in the top 100 for two weeks.

 Background

 "We'll Go Dreaming" was Tzuke's first single release since 1985 and her debut release on the Polydor label.
 It reached number 96 in the UK Singles Chart but suffered commercially after failing to achieve airplay on BBC Radio 1 and other UK radio stations.
 Speaking to the Liverpool Echo in 1989, Tzuke said of the song, "It's about getting away from the reality of everything."

 Music video

 A music video was filmed to promote the single.
 In an interview, Tzuke revealed, "I was very nervous making the video.
 I hope it doesn't show but there's one shot which makes me look like Kylie Minogue for grown-ups!"